 Obviously, terraforming requires lots and lots of plants.
 So does human survival on Mars, which is why designing livable structures is hardly even half the battle.
 It’s all about plants.

-This next step will probably take about 100,000 years to complete, but after that, many years of photosynthesis and crops being planted, the relentless levels of carbon dioxide should give way and oxygen will finally be available in sufficient supplies to humans.
+This next step will probably take about 100,000 years to complete, but after that, with many years of photosynthesis and crops being planted, the relentless levels of carbon dioxide should give way and oxygen will finally be available in sufficient supplies to humans.

 Terraforming Mars Will Be Worth It